Skip to contents

 city_bu <- catr_atom_get_buildings(city_catr_code$catrcode)

-Next step for creating the visualization is to limit the analysis to a circle of radius 1.5 km around the city center:
+The next step in creating the visualization is to limit the analysis to a circle of radius 1.5 km around the city center:

 buff <- city %>%